DevExpress/devextreme-documentation/concepts/05 Widgets/MultiView/10 Switch Between Views.md

 ---

-By default, the **MultiView** widget animates switching between views.
+By default, the **MultiView** UI component animates switching between views.
 You can disable animation by setting the [animationEnabled](/api-reference/10%20UI%20Widgets/dxMultiView/1%20Configuration/animationEnabled.md '/Documentation/ApiReference/UI_Widgets/dxMultiView/Configuration/#animationEnabled') option to **false**.

 ---